-I am pleased to introduce the Greyhound Racing Bill 2018 to the House this afternoon.
-The greyhound racing sector contributes a substantial number of jobs to the economy, estimated at 5,000 people as recently as 2017 by Mr. Jim Power, economic consultant.
+I am pleased to introduce the Greyhound Racing Bill 2018 to the House.
+The greyhound racing sector contributes a substantial number of jobs to the economy, estimated at 5,000 as recently as 2017 by Mr. Jim Power, economic consultant.
 The sector also contributes €300 million annually into local economies.
 In addition, it is estimated that there are approximately 7,000 greyhound owners, with an estimated 12,000 people deriving an economic benefit from the sector.
 It is further estimated that more than 14 million people have attended greyhound racing meetings in Ireland since 2002.

 Bord na gCon is a commercial State body.
 It was established under the Greyhound Industry Act 1958 to control greyhound racing and to improve and develop the greyhound industry.
 It is responsible for the regulation, control, promotion and operation of greyhound racing.
 The activities of Bord na gCon include the licensing of greyhound tracks and their officials, the authorisation of bookmakers to conduct business at tracks, the operation of totalisator betting at greyhound tracks, the regulation of public sales of greyhounds, the making of grants for prize money, the allocation of grants to improve amenities at tracks, and the collection of levies from on-course betting.
 Bord na gCon licenses a total of 16 greyhound tracks and owns and operates a number itself.
 These are Shelbourne Park, Cork, Tralee, Waterford, Youghal, Limerick and Galway.
 It also has a 51% share in the Mullingar track.